UBC-CPEN311-Classrooms/master-lab0-tutorial/README.md

 operation into a new folder.

 Note that github.com is just a cloud hosting site for a git repository.
-GitHub is not git. git is a protocol used by many different software tools for organizing and managing code changes; GitHub is one of several different cloud hosting sites that use the git protocol.
+GitHub is not git.
+Git is a protocol used by many different software tools for organizing and managing code changes; GitHub is one of several different cloud hosting sites that use the git protocol.
 Others include BitBucket, GitLab, etc.

-We are using a feature of GitHub, called GitHub Classroom, that simplifies management for instructors.
-It primarily allows us to set up a master repository and create a link that simplifies the creation of a student-owned clone repository in the cloud.
-The student-owned repositories are set to be private, but it adds the TAs and myself as collaborators so we can see your code and also push changes to it (notably the autograding results; we won't ever actually change your source code on you).

 There are many excellent tutorials on how to use git that you can follow.
 We will not be covering this directly in class.
 We are assuming that you have used